Fancy but Forgiving Applique Quilt Patterns

 We have a few of her Machine Quilting Patterns... take a look!

-This classic pomegranate design is not a beginner pattern but rather rated as 'challenging'.
+While this classic design is not a beginner pattern but rather rated as 'challenging'.
 But you can do it because most likely you were a sewer before you dreamed of learning to quilt!

 Applique quilt patterns are thought by many to be advanced and difficult.
 But actually, they are very forgiving.
 A slight misalignment only adds to their beauty.